rx32555/Twitch-VOD-Downloader/README.md

 ## Installation

 1. Clone this repository or download the latest **Release**.
 2. Run the file `Twitch-VOD-Downloader.bat`.
+It is highly recommended to run this script inside an empty folder to keep files organized.
 3. The script will automatically create the necessary directories (`ScriptFiles`, `output`, `userinfo`).

 ## Initial Configuration